LimeThaw/limethaw.github.io/blog/posts/23-01-22_11-44-Making a Blogging Tool.md

 to create such a minimalistic piece of software, since I don't really have to think too much about use- and edge cases, but just conde in what I need right now.

+Next up is the design.
+I usesome boilerplate code that I made a few years back when I experimented with web design during the pandemic.
+Back then, I used LESS stylesheets, but I have since realized that the longer load times caused by the Just-In-Time compilation makes for a pretty bad user experience, so I switched to SCSS instead, which I can compile within VS Code.
+I also use Bootstrap, which is handy, but I don't have a lot of experience with it, so I scavenged some online examples and tutorials for inspiration.
+Keeping in line with the tone of this project, the design is very minimalistic and only contains what is absolutely necessary for the current state.